LIVING IN THE UK

 It is really worth mapping out what you will spend when – the first weeks, for example, are more expensive when you are setting up.
-There are apps and tools to help you on our resources page, including a budget template help you keep track.
+We will give you information throughout the semester, including a budget template help you keep track.

 Exploring the UK

 You are REQUIRED to notify Tufts when traveling overnight or longer in case an emergency occurs while you are there.
 This is easy to do on the Tufts portal and there are instructions here, "How to register a side trip".
 You can enter multiple trips and do so as soon as you've made plans.
 The more detail you add, the more effectively we may be able to respond in an emergency.

 All US citizens should register with the US government's Smart Traveler Enrolment Program (STEP).